-We have publicly launched a new 5G innovation programme in this quarter.
-Called Futurescope: Heritage XR, its goal is to support regional businesses to develop 5G-powered immersive content for the heritage sector.
-The programme is delivered as a partnership between the Digital Catapult, Brighton Dome & Festival and Wired Sussex.
+Our current 5G innovation programme, Futurescope: Heritage XR, is supporting 3 businesses to develop 5G-powered immersive content for the heritage sector.
+The programme is delivered as a partnership between the Digital Catapult, Brighton Dome & Festival and Wired Sussex and is due to complete with a showcase in late July.